 Drive In Concert is a new way of watching music performances that requires the audience to stay in the car for the rest of the show.
+This Drive-in Concert is not the first Drive-in Concert held in Indonesia, Previously the Drive-in Concert has been held in 2 different cities in Indonesia, namely in Semarang on July 2020 and not so far from the schedule in Jakarta it’s in the middle of August 2020 in Bali.
 The city has an important role as an industrial center and a center for service activities with the aim of being one of the strategies in the country's development.(Lang, Marta, and Menayang 2020).
-Based on the reason that Jakarta as the capital city of Indonesia that becomes a business city for economic turnover; Drive In Concert has been held and organized by PT.
+Based on the reason that Jakarta as the capital city of Indonesia that becomes a business city for economic turnover; The Drive In Concert has been held In Jakarta and organized by PT.
 Berlian Entertainment in collaboration with Danamon is expected to be an entertainment for the community in the midst of the stress that come to them, both because of work and because of the virus pandemic that still does not show signs of subsiding soon.

 The Drive In Concert event, named after Danamon New Life Experince, the first Drive-In Concert in Jakarta held at JI-Expo Kemayoran on August 29, 2020 starting at 17:00 with a capacity of 300 cars.
 Before entering, every car must go through strict checks and visitors are not allowed to get out of the car.
 Cars that come are also ensured to pass through the gate area spraying disinfectant to minimize the spread of coronavirus and in each car is given a distance of approximately 1.5 meters.